AhmedOsama0js/package-react-modals-kit/README.md

         <ConfirmationModal
           setModel={setIsModalOpen}
           onConfirm={confirmAction}
-          message="Are you sure you want to delete this item?" confirmText="Yes"
+          message="Are you sure you want to proceed?" confirmText="Yes"
           cancelText="No"
           confirmBtnColor="#4CAF50"